wilzbach/docs.asyncy.com/faq/README.md

 ### What is the pricing for Asyncy Cloud?

 We plan to offer **highly transparent** pricing for our Asyncy Cloud offering.
-Details coming soon.
+Our mission is to amplify developers to be 10-100x more effective.
+We hope our pricing reflects this amplification upside.

+Pricing is shaping up to be a per-user license to utilize our tooling and connecting to our data.
+Server costs are marked-up transparently at a rate around 10-20%.

+A few services in the Asyncy Hub will be premium, at the developer/company discretion.
+We will **not** charge extra to utilize these services.
+In other words, there is 0% cut from our marketplace to Asyncy.
+The developer/company keeps 100% of the revenue.
+We believe this will encourage usage and strengthen the ecosystem while keeping the value-add in the right place.

 ### Does Asyncy offer training?